indimail/indimail-virtualdomains/.github/README-indimail.md

 # echo "/usr/bin/clamdscan %s --quiet --no-summary" > /service/qmail-smtpd.25/variables/QHPSI
 ```

-If you have installed IndiMail using RPM/Debian/Arch packages from [OBS](http://download.opensuse.org/repositories/home:/indimail/ "Stable Build Repository") or RPM packages from [COPR](https://copr.fedorainfracloud.org/coprs/cprogrammer/indimail), QHPSI is enabled by default by defining it in the <u>qmail-smtpd.25</u> variables directory.
-If you have clamd, clamav already installed on your server, the binary installation of inidmail-mta also installs two services under supervise.
+If you have installed IndiMail using RPM/Debian/Arch packages from [OBS](http://download.opensuse.org/repositories/home:/indimail/ "Stable Build Repository") or RPM packages from [COPR](https://copr.fedorainfracloud.org/coprs/cprogrammer/indimail), <b>QHPSI</b> is enabled by default by defining it in the <u>qmail-smtpd.25</u> variables directory.
+If you have clamd, clamav already installed on your server, the binary installation of indimail-mta also installs two services under [supervise(8)](https://github.com/indimail/indimail-mta/wiki/supervise.8).

 * freshclam - service to update the clamd virus databases
 * clamd - service to run the clamd scanner